 Right away, a black purse is the least versatile.
 Even if you wear black all the time, a black purse is no good.
 It is too much black in one outfit.
 A chocolate brown is out too.
 Unless you always wear pastels and white, a dark brown will be too dark for a lot of outfits.
 A tan or light brown purse is great if you don’t wear black, but most people wear black pants or boots at some point in the week.

-It turns out the most versatile purse colors are dark turquoise, deep emerald green, a pinky blush, a light purple/mauve or a soft metallic.
+It turns out the most versatile purse colors are pinky blush, deep emerald green, light grey, tan, a light purple/mauve or a soft metallic.
 Let’s break it down.
-The only color that does not go with deep turquoise and emerald green, is a solid colored turquoise or emerald green garment.
+The only color that does not go with emerald green, is a solid colored turquoise or emerald green garment.
 Every other outfit color works from black and brown to white, yellow and red.
 Same goes with a pinky blush.
-Every color will compliment the pink, except a solid colored light pink top and some yellows.
+Every color will compliment the pink.
 As for light purple, even red can work with it.
-You just don’t want to wear a light purple dress.
 Now, for the soft metallic purse, if it is soft enough – not quite gold, not quite silver – it should be able to pair with all colors and most jewelry tones.

 When deciding on your versatile purse, keep in mind the jewelry tones you prefer.
 If you primarily wear silver, a purse with gold hardware will clash with most of your looks.
-It would be best if your purse had no hardware, but that can be incredibly difficult to find.
+It would be best if your purse had no hardware, but that can be difficult to find.
 If you must have metal embellishments, choose the metal you usually wear.
 In my case, my most recent purse purchase has very subtle champagne silver on it.
-Although I am a gold girl, the metal is so subtle, I feel confident in sporting this marvelous Cole Haan find with all my golds.
+Although I am a gold girl, the metal is so subtle, I feel confident in sporting it with all my golds.